 Las Vegas alimony attorneys Jennifer V. Abrams and Vincent Mayo have argued extensively both for and against spousal support and alimony awards.
 They have the experience to determine the financial support awards that may be available in your case.
 More importantly, they fight vigorously to get what’s right for you.
-Our Las Vegas divorce attorneys are certified by the State Bar of Nevada as divorce law experts.
+Our divorce attorneys are certified by the State Bar of Nevada as divorce law experts.

 Alimony and temporary spousal support are two different forms of financial assistance from one spouse to another.
 Typically, temporary spousal support occurs during the divorce proceedings.
 This form of support allows the payment of normal lifestyle bills as the divorce case progresses.
 Alimony is also a form of financial assistance.
 However, it occurs once the divorce case concludes.
 Alimony can be for a fixed time period, or in rare cases, lump sum or lifetime payments.
 Barring an agreement between the divorcing spouses, family court judges will hear requests for financial support from either spouse.

 Recent Alimony Tax Law Changes

 There are recent federal tax rule changes for alimony.
 In general, any legal separation agreement or decree of divorce executed on or after January 1, 2019, falls under the new federal income tax laws.
 This includes executed modifications to an existing document originally in force before that date.
 The new income tax laws provide that alimony amounts are no longer tax deductible to the paying spouse.
 The receiving spouse also no longer has to declare the payments as income.
 Any legal separation agreement or decree of divorce executed on or before December 31, 2018 is not affected by the new tax laws.
-Regardless, you should consult with an experienced divorce attorney in Las Vegas to get direct legal advice on your specific case facts.
+Regardless, you should consult with an experienced divorce attorney to get direct legal advice on your specific case facts.